runnndmc/ear-q-landing/README.md

 <img src="https://i.ibb.co/RgS5XfG/Screen-Shot-2020-06-19-at-3-40-19-PM.png">

 The react components inside this folder represent all the "screens" in our app.
-We could say we have two screens in our app: the screen with all the products (Products.jsx) and when you click on a product you get the screen with a specific product (ProductDetail.jsx)
+We could say we have two screens in our app: the screen that shows all the products (Products.jsx) and when you click on a product you get the screen with a specific product (ProductDetail.jsx)
 > Remember: Our react app is a Single Page Application (SPA) that means it's all on one page... that is why we use the word "screens" and not "pages"

 ### Products Screen